Top 13 Email Marketing Mistakes and How to Avoid Them

 Automated emails give you the opportunity to send personalized emails to customers, which increases the chances of customers engaging with the content and making a purchase.

-Once you set up your automations, it is crucial to craft relevant email content.
+Once you set up your automation, it is crucial to crafting relevant email content.
 With that being said, if you are running a Browse Abandonment email, you know you are addressing a customer who was just about to purchase your product.
 Give them a good reason to come back with an appealing and personalized copy.
 If you want to be persistent about it, a discount will ease the sale for you.